 - Purdue University - West Lafayette - Assistant Director of Supplemental Instruction

 - Duke University, Assistant Director, Mary Lou Williams Center for Black Culture

 - Duke University, Program Coordinator, Mary Lou Williams Center for Black Culture

 Stay in touch with the ABCC!
-Sign up to receive emails regarding deadlines for our annual conference and other opportunities with our national organization.
+Sign up to receive updates about our annual conference, job opportunities and news from ABCC institutional members.

 Are you signed up for the email list and need to change your contact information?
 Update it today!

 - American Association of Blacks in Higher Education (AABHE)

 - Association for the Study of African American Life and History (ASALH)